cavidparker/Machine-Learning-Practice/README.md

                                     iii) matplotlib.pyplot

-i) Numpy : import numpy as np
+i) Numpy : import numpy as np.

 NumPy is the fundamental package for scientific computing with Python.